 Generative AI Vs Predictive AI: Know The Fundamental Difference Between The Two

-In this blog, we will discuss in detail about Generative AI vs Predictive AI.
+In this blog, we will discuss in detail what is the difference between generative AI and predictive AI.
 So, stay tuned till the end.

 What is Generative AI?